Aleksander (Hasidic dynasty): Aleksander Hasidism today

 After the destruction of European Jewry, the surviving remnant of Aleksander Hassidim asked Rabbi Yehuda Moshe to assume the leadership.
 He was a prolific writer and published a number of works, including Responsa Hashava Letava (Lodz, 1933) and another volume that contained two works: Kedushat Yitzhak and Nahalat Zvi (Jerusalem, 1952)—the former on the hasidic masters who precipitated Aleksander Hassidism, and the latter as commentary on the weekly Torah portion.
 Rabbi Yehuda Moshe also spoke to survivors and collated their recollections of pre-war Aleksanderism in Meoran Shel Yisrael (Bnei Brak, 1971).
 His main collection of thoughts on the Torah and the festivals was published posthumously under the title Emunat Moshe (Bnei Brak, 1976–1991).

 Rabbi Yehuda Moshe was succeeded by his son Rabbi Avraham Menahem Dancyger (1921–2005), whose hasidic insights are currently being printed under the title Imrei Menahem.
 Over the tenure of his thirty two years as Rebbe, R' Avraham Menachem expanded the Aleksander community in four countries, and built a seven-story yeshiva in the Slabodka neighborhood of Bnei Brak Israel.
 The yeshiva was the rebbes pride and joy, demonstrating a revival of the Aleksander Yeshiva system destroyed in the Holocaust.
 He died in 2005 shortly following the holiday of Purim.

 The eldest son, Rabbi Yisroel Zvi Yoir Dancyger, was appointed Aleksander Rebbe in the will of his father in 2005.
 He has since expanded the Aleksander Hasidic court by building new institutions in Israel and abroad, and attracts many young followers from outside the chassidus.
-His younger brother, R' Shneur Zalman, established a synagogue in Cleveland Ohio which he runs together with his family to serve the local non-hasidic community.
+His younger brother, Rabbi Shneur Zalman Dancyger, is the Aleksander Rebbe of Cleveland, Ohio, where he founded the K'hal Yismach Yisroel of Cleveland — a center of Torah, avodah, and chesed with an associated kollel.
+Through his mother he is a direct descendant of Rabbi Shneur Zalman of Liadi, the Alter Rebbe of Chabad, after whom he is named.